braincogsci/literature-thesis/lt-manual.md

 1. Abstract
 2. Introduction and definition of problem
 3. Overview and critical discussion of studied literature
-4. Personal critical opinion, ideally offered in interdisciplinary framework
+4. Personal critical opinion
+5. Interdisciplinary reflection
-5. Conclusions
+6. Conclusions
-6. References
+7. References

 ## Topic
 The research question of the Literature Thesis must be broad enough to justify spending 336 hours writing a paper on it (12 EC), but not so broad that the existing knowledge on the subject cannot be summarized in the time available.
 The supervisor is requested to justify this estimation when the choice of topic is finalized.
 Please note: the purpose of the Literature Thesis is NOT additional analysis of data from the literature.